 Bankruptcy - Minnesota

-Typically, with debt settlement, your credit rating declines because this option involves falling behind on your payments to save up funds, over an extended period of time, that you can use to make a settlement offer.
+Debt settlement is generally a negotiation process between the debtor and individual creditors.
+When you enter into a debt settlement program, the goal is to negotiate or settle with creditors for significantly less than what's owed.
+However, debt settlement has risks: With debt settlement, your credit rating will typically decline because this option involves falling behind on your payments to save up funds, over an extended period of time, that you can use to make a settlement offer.
 As you fall behind in making your payments, your credit score will likely go down, especially if you had good or excellent credit prior to the debt settlement process.
 Also, many consumers enrolling in a debt settlement program may face legal action for defaulting on the terms of their credit card agreements.
 But in spite of the risks, debt settlement is still a popular alternative for many consumers seeking to resolve their debts.

-Financial Help from the State
+Financial Assistance from the State

 Is Debt Relief the Right Option for You?

 Whether it's in the form of debt consolidation through credit counseling or debt settlement, you should compare and contrast all of your debt relief options in order to make an informed decision about what's right for you and your family.

 To see your debt relief options and see how much you can save, simply answer a few questions and get your free debt relief analysis and savings estimate.